craddm/metaSDT/README.md

 The `fit_meta_d_SSE` and `fit_meta_d_MLE` commands require data in the same format outlined on M & L’s webpage, as follows:

-Suppose there are two stimuli, A, and B, and three confidence ratings.
+Suppose there are two stimuli, A, and B, and three confidence ratings - high (3), medium(2), and low(1).
 The possible responses are

-A1, A2, A3, B3, B2, B1.
+A3, A2, A1, B1, B2, B3.

 Input to the function should be counts for each of these responses separately for each stimulus type.